Un Jour in Megara, Corinth, and Argolis

 Temple of Apollo

 A great way to start the day it was already pas 11:00 am and now here we are roaming, searching, discover this antic site part of the Ancient city.

-The view of this temple is splendid I could say that it has the perfect 7 columns left standing after all this decades.
-I could imagine and feel the houses built before, the roads, the people, if I close my eyes I feel like I’m in the middle of the film from Hercules or Odyssey.
+The view of this temple is splendid I could say that it has the perfect 7 columns left standing after all these decades.
+I could imagine and feel the houses built before, the roads, the people if I close my eyes I feel like I’m in the middle of the film from Hercules or Odyssey.

 Close View of the Temple

-As they’ve said romans were very keen of water, fountains and running water are their favourites. that’s perhaps the answer why researcher have digged out from their excavations more of vases, pots, and other things that mostly related to water.
+As they’ve said Romans were very keen of water, fountains and running water are their favorites. that’s perhaps the answer why researcher has dug out from their excavations more of vases, pots, and other things that mostly related to water.